 Where to apply

 The Myanmar embassy in Malaysia has outsourced the Myanmar visa application to an agency called Everfine Services.
-Applying for your Myanmar visa through them is cheaper and can be done both online or at their office.
+Applying for your Myanmar visa through them is easy and can be done both online or at their office.
 It’s surprisingly fuss-free; I was actually impressed by how quick and painless the entire process was, though the hole it left in my pocket did sting a little.

 - Your passport with 6 months validity